glycerine/spin_paxos/README.md

 Anyway, virtual synchrony is a whole other topic.
-The essential difference is that they don't use majorities (quorums) and will fail an operation even even one member goes down.
+The essential difference is that they don't use majorities (quorums) and will fail an operation if even one member goes down.
 Let's leave that topic for another day for now.
 It is a whole other paradigm really.
 It needs a good, eager failure detector beyond